damaestro/dell-idrac-client-vagrant/README.md

 The Java based iDRAC client does not run with a modern Java due to security policy changes.
 It also has to run 32bit.

 This environment is a safe way to run a security relaxed 32bit java without damaging your host system's security.

+## Updates
+Sometimes upstream updates, when applied, could cause things to break.
+Try a `vagrant provision` and if that does not work please file an issue.